oris-tool/FMICS-2025-proactive-maintenance-rep-pkg/README.md

-# Data-Driven Synthesis of Stochastic Fault Trees for Proactive Maintenance of Railway Vehicles - Package
+# Data-Driven Synthesis of Stochastic Fault Trees for Proactive Maintenance of Railway Vehicles - Replication Package

 This repository is a companion page for the following publication: